 - 2006: UASA creates an entire webpage in Spanish to help with focused outreach efforts for the Spanish-speaking community of Sonoma County.

-- 2004: UASA started offering individual and group counseling services at community locations for a population at high risk of harm.
-The contract was extended through Sonoma County juvenile probation and the Department of Health Services.
+- 2004: UASA started offering individual and group counseling services at community locations for populations with high risks of harm thanks to contracts with Sonoma County Juvenile Probation and the Department of Health Services.

-- 2004: Executive Director Gloria Young of UASA was named “Executive Director of the year” by the California Coalition Against Sexual Assault.
+- 2004: Executive Director Gloria Young of UASA was named “Executive Director of the year” by CalCASA.

 - 2004: UASA launched a comprehensive update web page to help victims of rape and abuse and their families learn the facts and gain information for the purpose as additional support and access to services.